Acting Commissioner Bethany Hamm

 of the Department of Health and Human Services

-Commissioner Ricker Hamilton oversees the largest agency in state government, the Maine Department of Health and Human Services, which has an annual budget of over $3.4 billion and more than 3,400 employees.
-He was appointed as acting Commissioner in May of 2017 and nominated for Commissioner in October.
+Acting Commissioner Bethany Hamm oversees the largest agency in state government, the Maine Department of Health and Human Services (DHHS), which has an annual budget of over $3.4 billion and more than 3,400 employees.
+She was appointed as acting Commissioner in August of 2018.

 Maine Department of Health and Human Services (DHHS)

 DHHS serves approximately one-third of the people of Maine, providing health care and social service support to children, families, the elderly, the disabled, people with mental illness or substance abuse issues, and the poor.
 The Department operates two state psychiatric hospitals; provides public health information, guidance and management through the Maine Center for Disease Control and Prevention; and provides oversight to hospitals, nursing homes and other health care entities through the Division of Licensing and Regulatory Services.